Marquinhos Vieira

-Marcus Vinicius Vieira de Souza (born May 31, 1984), commonly known as Marquinhos Vieira, or simply Marquinhos, is a Brazilian professional basketball player for CR Vasco da Gama (basketball) in the Novo Basquete Brasil (NBB).
+Marcus Vinicius Vieira de Souza (born May 31, 1984), commonly known as Marquinhos Vieira, or simply Marquinhos, is a Brazilian former professional basketball player for CR Vasco da Gama (basketball) in the Novo Basquete Brasil (NBB).
 He also represents the senior Brazilian national team.

 At a height of 2.07 m tall, and a weight of 102 kg, he can play shooting guard, small forward, and power forward.

 Professional career

 Early career

 In the 2004–05 season, Vieira played professionally in the Italian 2nd Division, with Premiata Montegranaro.
 He played professionally with São Carlos Clube Basquete in Brazil, in the 2005–06 season.
 Vieira was a second round NBA draft choice of the New Orleans/Oklahoma City Hornets, in the 2006 NBA draft, chosen 43rd overall.

 NBA

 Vieira played in a total of 26 NBA games with the New Orleans/Oklahoma City Hornets, scoring 50 points.
 He spent part of the 2006–07 NBA season with the NBA Development League's Tulsa 66ers, for whom he played 13 games.
 In 2008, he was traded to the Memphis Grizzlies, only to be waived 2 days later.